- Step by Step Dialogflow Part 1 – Introducing the FAQ bot

 The florist shop example from API.AI has a detailed conversational flowchart:

 Florist shop conversation flowchart using XMind

 I have re-created a flowchart for the florist chatbot using XMind.
 There are some advantages of using XMind for creating the conversation flowcharts for your chatbot.
 For example by adding input and output contexts into the flowchart itself (but distinguishing them via a different shape), you can add a ton of detail to the conversation flowchart without making it too difficult to follow.
 I will write about conversation flowcharts in detail in a future article.

-If you would like to get a copy of the mindmap file (.xmind format) – you can get it from the MBD Bonus Pack.
-It is under the folder [MM-Florist].
+If you would like to get a copy of the mindmap file (.xmind format) - you can get it from my MBD Resources course (chapter 11).
 I have left out a couple of branches for clarity.